CRITERIA AND PROCEDURES FOR AWARDING ASSISTANTSHIPS AND EVALUATING PERFORMANCE

 Typical Awards and Workloads

-The Department strives to fund Ph.D. students at the 50% level and MA students at the 25% level.
-In years in which this is not possible, the Department gives priority to its Ph.D. students by reducing the number of M.A. assistantships, and by offering Ph.D. students funding that comes as close to 50% assignments as funds allow.
+The Philosophy program strives to fund Ph.D. students at the 50% level and MA students at the 25% level.
+In years in which this is not possible, the Philosophy program gives priority to its Ph.D. students by reducing the number of M.A. assistantships, and by offering Ph.D. students funding that comes as close to 50% assignments as funds allow.
 Funding at 25% for Ph.D. students is a last resort.
-Ph.D. candidates who become Federal Work-Study qualified through the Financial Aid Office will receive 50% contracts, because of the reduced cost to the Department.
+Ph.D. candidates who become Federal Work-Study qualified through the Financial Aid Office will receive 50% contracts, because of the reduced cost to the program.
 In addition, those Ph.D. candidates who are assigned to assist with a book series or a journal or who are in their final year of funding are given priority for a half-time assistantship.
 Ph.D. student applicants should contact the Director of Graduate Studies to learn what level of funding has been the recent pattern and what the future most likely will hold.

 Some graduate assistantship appointments are only for one semester (4.5 months), but initial graduate assistantship appointments are usually for 9 months of support, Fall and Spring semester, each 4.5 months.